Troubleshoot app installation issues

 To collect your Win32 app installation logs, first follow the steps provided in the section App troubleshooting details.
 Then, continue with the following steps:

-Click the Collect logs option on the Installation details blade.
+Click the Collect logs option on the Installation details pane.

 Provide file paths with log file names to begin the log file collection process and click OK.